kaob1991/pands-project2021/README.md

 Scatterplots are a quick and simple way to look at the relationship between the variables, and easier for the inexperienced user to interpret the data.

 We will run a scatterplot between each variable and set the code to output a .png file for convenience.
-I researched whether to use ```plt.plot``` or ```plt.scatter``` and as we are going to be running all 3 varieties of Iris in the dataset we will be using ```plt.scatter``` as it offers the added colour customisation that we need to clearly demonstrate the data (see reference no. 31).
+Following research on whether to use ```plt.plot``` or ```plt.scatter``` it was decided that as we are going to be running all 3 varieties of Iris in the dataset we will be using ```plt.scatter```, as it offers the added colour customisation that we need to clearly demonstrate the data (see reference no. 31).
 A sample of code used is below:

 ``` python